When to Use Self-EMDR: A Comprehensive Guide

 • Cultivating positive emotions: Amplifying feelings of calm, joy, or gratitude

-4. For Maintenance After Completing EMDR Therapy
+4. For Maintenance After Completing Professional EMDR Sessions

 • Managing minor triggers: Addressing small activations of previously processed material

-5. For Specific Physical Symptoms
+5. For Specific Physical Tension

 Some research suggests bilateral stimulation may help with certain physical manifestations of stress: